Taiwan evacuates hundreds as Typhoon Soudelor churns towards island

 Flights were cancelled, offices shuttered and schools suspended across the island.
 The island's high-speed rail service, operating normally Friday, will be suspended as of Saturday morning.

-Wind and rain whipped trees in the capital, Taipei, and media showed waves along the coast as high as five metres.
+Wind and rain whipped trees in the capital, Taipei, and media showed waves along the coast as high as five metres (16 feet).

 The island's military said it has put tens of thousands of troops and thousands of vehicles on reserve for rescue operations as flood warnings were issued for parts of the island's northwest.